brandonkal/inkjet/README.md

 ### Environment variable utilities

-Inside of each script's execution environment, `inkjet` injects a few environment variable helpers that might come in handy.
+Inside each script's execution environment, `inkjet` injects a few environment variable helpers.

 **`$INK`**

-This is useful when [running inkjet within a script](#running-inkjet-from-within-a-script).
+This is useful when [running inkjet within a script](#running-inkjet-from-within-a-script "Running Inkjet from within a script").
 This variable allows us to call `$INK command` instead of `inkjet --inkfile <path> command` inside scripts so that they can be location-agnostic (not care where they are called from).
 This is especially handy for global inkfiles which you may call from anywhere.

 **`$INKJET`**

-This is similar to `INK` above but it always resolves to the original `inkjet.md` file.
+This is similar to `INK` above, except it always resolves to the original `inkjet.md` file.
 For instance, You may have some common scripts in the project's main `inkjet.md` file and call those scripts in imported `inkjet.md` files throughout the project.
 Note that if you call the imported inkfile directly, it will resolve the same as `$INK` above.
 For this reason, you will see different behavior depending on where you call the script.

 **`$INK_DIR`**

 This variable is an absolute path to the inkfile's parent directory.
-Having the parent directory available allows us to load files relative to the inkfile itself which can be useful when you have commands that depend on other external files.
+Having the parent directory available allows us to load files relative to the inkfile itself, which can be useful when you have commands that depend on other external files.

 **`$INKJET_DIR`**

-This is much like `INK_DIR` but it always resolves to the main `inkjet.md` file's parent directory.
+This is much like `INK_DIR` except it always resolves to the main `inkjet.md` file's parent directory.

 **`$INKET_IMPORTED`**

 A helper utility that is set to "true" if the script was imported by another `inkjet.md` file.

-## Use cases

-Here's some example scenarios where `inkjet` might be handy.

-### Project specific tasks

-You have a project with a bunch of random build and development scripts or an unwieldy `Makefile`.
-Simplify by having a single, readable file for your team members to add and modify existing tasks.

-### Global system utility

-You want a global utility CLI for a variety of system tasks such as backing up directories or renaming a bunch of files.
-This is easily possible by making a bash alias for `inkjet --inkfile ~/my-global-inkjet.md`.

-### Rapid CLI development

-While inkjet is suitable for project tasks, it can also be used to build and distribute custom command line apps.
-Because you ship a markdown file, you can distribute it with any web server.

-### Executable interactive tutorials and guides

-Blog posts and tutorials often contain text with blocks of code walking the reader through the process of creating or installing an application or using a project.
-Markdown is commonly used as the authoring format for these guides.
-Using inkjet's interactive capabilities, it is simple to take an existing tutorial and distribute an executable documentation file.
-Users can download your tutorial and read it, preview code blocks, and execute each step inside their terminals.

 ## FAQ

-### Windows support?

-You should prefer WSL2.
-I don't publish pre-built binaries for Windows.
-If you really need this, a PR is welcome.

 ### Is `inkjet` available as a lib?

 Yes.
 You can call `inkjet::runner::run()` which performs much of the logic.
 No breaking library changes are planned.
-If you need inkjet as a library, please let me know and I will publish this as a crate.

-## Contributing

-Check out our [Contribution Guidelines](CONTRIBUTING.md) before creating an issue or submitting a PR 🙌

-### Wishlist

-If inkjet is useful to you, please consider authoring one of these features.

-1. First-class Import support.
-Using markdown links, we can import and combine several inkjet files together.
-For instance, you can link to your main `inkjet.md` file and define project-specific tasks and overrides in the project-specific `inkjet.md` file.
-2. `inkjet --install https://example.com/your-inkjet-cli.md` support a la Deno.
-3. Investigate dependency management.
-The one thing we lose migrating from Makefiles is dependency tracking.
-Most of my makefiles are filled with .PHONY, but having tasks specify their dependencies is still a welcome option.
-4. Compile markdown file to bash or POSIX script a la mdsh.
-5. Ability to execute any markdown file that contains code blocks, stepping through each section.

 ## Author

 [Brandon Kalinowski](https://brandonkalinowski.com).
 This is based on the mask project by [Jacob Deichert](https://github.com/jacobdeichert).
-This started as a fork of that project and I've added many features such as aliases, interactive execution, preview mode, optional arguments, dash support, default shell with `set -e`, a fixed working directory by default, golang support, shebang support, complete code coverage, and more.
+This started as a fork of that project, but has grown on its own.
+I've added many features such as aliases, interactive execution, preview mode, optional arguments, dash support, default shell with `set -e`, a fixed working directory by default, golang support, shebang support, complete code coverage, and more.

-This is my first foray into the realm of Rust programming.
+This was my first foray into the realm of Rust programming.

 [Website](https://brandonkalinowski.com)